Alexios and Kassandra: Assassin's Creed Odyssey

+After successfully vanquishing the Cult, Kassandra heads to their meeting place under the Temple of Delphi, where she destroys their pyramid-shaped artifact and is met by Aspasia, who reveals herself to be the Cult's original leader and that she secretly helped Kassandra dismantle it after it had become corrupt under Deimos' influence.
+During her journey, Kassandra also collects various Isu artifacts at the request of her biological father Pythagoras, the assigned Keeper of the Staff of Hermes Trismegistus and guardian of the secrets of Atlantis.
+After using the collected artifacts to seal Atlantis, Pythagoras relinquishes the Staff to Kassandra, who becomes its new Keeper and is granted biological immortality.

+In 2018, Kassandra, kept alive by the Staff of Hermes for thousands of years, meets Layla in Atlantis after the latter discovered its location from Kassandra's memories.
+After warning Layla about the dangers of Isu technology, Kassandra bestows the Staff to her, as she was instructed to do by the Isu Aletheia—whose consciousness is stored inside the Staff—and passes away.

 Legacy of the First Blade

-The first story expansion for the game, Legacy of the First Blade, set both during and after the events of the main narrative campaign, focuses on Kassandra's conflict with the Order of the Ancients, the same organization featured in Assassin's Creed Origins, who are forerunners of the Templar Order, the series' perennial antagonists.
-Kassandra joins forces with Darius, a Persian renegade and freedom fighter who assassinated Xerxes I of Persia (in what is the first recorded use of the Assassins' signature weapon, the Hidden Blade), to fight the Order, first in Macedonia and later in Achaea and Messenia.
-The Order is committing atrocities against the local populace to draw out the "Tainted Ones", people descended from the Isu race known to humans as gods, such as Kassandra and her family, which the Order seeks to eliminate, believing they have the potential to doom all of humanity.
-Over the course of the expansion, Kassandra starts a family with Natakas, Darius's son, giving birth to a boy they name Elpidios, who is later taken by the Order, who also murder Natakas.
-Kassandra and Darius exact revenge on the Order and kill its leader and Darius' former ally Amorges, who gives them Elpidios' whereabouts but warns them that the Order can not be vanquished and that Elpidios will never be safe as long as he is with Kassandra.
-After finding Elpidios, Kassandra, concerned for his safety, decides to leave him with Darius, entrusting him to look after his grandson.
-Darius takes Elpidios to Egypt, when it is revealed that he would become an ancestor to Aya of Alexandria, a major character from Assassin's Creed Origins and one of the co-founders of the Hidden Ones, a precursor organization to the Assassin Brotherhood.
+The first story expansion for the game, Legacy of the First Blade, set during the events of the main narrative campaign, follows Kassandra as she joins forces with Darius, a Persian renegade and freedom fighter, to fight the growing influence of the Order of the Ancients, the precursors to the Templar Order, who are the series' perennial antagonists.
+The Order is committing atrocities throughout Greece to draw out Darius and the "Tainted Ones", people descended from the Isu, such as Kassandra and her family, which the Order seeks to eliminate, believing they have the potential to doom humanity.
+Over the course of the expansion, Kassandra starts a family with Natakas, Darius' son, giving birth to a boy they name Elpidios, who is later taken by the Order after they murder Natakas.
+Kassandra and Darius exact revenge on the Order and kill its leader, Darius' former friend Amorges, who gives them Elpidios' whereabouts but warns them that the Order can not be vanquished and that Elpidios will never be safe as long as he is with Kassandra.
+After finding Elpidios, Kassandra, concerned for his safety, decides to leave him with Darius, trusting him to look after his grandson.
+Darius takes Elpidios to Egypt, when it is revealed that he would become an ancestor to Aya, a major character from Assassin's Creed Origins and one of the co-founders of the Hidden Ones, a precursor organization to the Assassin Brotherhood.